dirkagterhuis/dirkagterhuis.github.io/README.md

 - [ ] Spotify-app
   - [ ] Move everything to separate spotifybackup repo
   - [ ] Allow user to choose json or csv: get user input (json or csv) as param and pass it to spotify as request param and forward it to callback, if that's possible
+    - [ ] HIER GEBLEVEN: accept it in BE and process CSV
+      - [ ] er lijkt een soort error te zijn met de opgeslagen `spotify-playlists.json`: van 118 playlists geeft hij aan geen tracks te hebben, van 10 wel, en er zijn er 128 in totaal.
+Terwijl de csv conversion niks met de local playlist te maken zou meoten hebben?
+En er is natuurlijk die limiet van 10 opgehaalde playlists.
+Waar gaat dit mis?
     - [ ] add tooltips explaining about the filetypes
+    - [ ] store state of fileType selection in sessionstorage or pass it back to client, now it goes back to default after redirect
+    - [ ] check csv separation character or escape ; or , in playlist/track names
+    - [ ] For playlists without items, log the playlist name but not the items in csv, with a message like 'export of playlist X did not contain items'.
+NB for example `37i9dQZF1EuByQ9lkv31mS` check the spotify back end if it contains something else
   - [ ] Clean up the text in the .html
     - [ ] vermeld: nothing is stored, nothing is tracked
   - [ ] Go through all comments in the code